Empathy Applicability Modeling for General Health Queries: Limitations

 \section{Limitations}

-Our study faces three key constraints, the first two mirroring limitations reported by \citet{ali2025hlu}.
-First, we relied on only two human annotators, neither of whom had clinical training, which limited the range of perspectives represented; expanding the size, clinical expertise, and cultural diversity of the annotator pool would better capture the variability of empathy judgments.
-Second, all automatic annotations were produced with GPT-4o—selected for its widespread availability through ChatGPT—but this exclusive focus on the GPT series limits the generalization of our findings to other model architectures (e.g., Gemini, Claude, GPT reasoning models, or open-source alternatives).
+Our study faces five key constraints, the first two mirroring limitations reported by \citet{ali2025hlu}.
+First, we relied on only two human annotators, neither of whom had clinical training, which limited the range of perspectives represented.
+While lay annotators capture the patient-perspective signal and our goal was to establish the feasibility of the EAF and demonstrate moderate consistency in a cognitively complex task, two individuals cannot represent population-level variability and may introduce individual biases.
+Moreover, as our analysis shows, non-clinician annotators may lack the expertise to resolve cases where symptom severity affects empathy judgments.
+Expanding the size, clinical expertise, and cultural diversity of the annotator pool would better capture the variability of empathy judgments and reduce individual bias.

+Second, all automatic annotations were produced with GPT-4o, selected for its widespread availability through ChatGPT, but this exclusive focus on the GPT series limits the generalization of our findings to other model architectures (e.g., Gemini, Claude, reasoning models, or open-source alternatives).
 Third, human annotators selected a single most-salient subcategory per dimension, while GPT-4o returned multiple subcategories; this procedural mismatch hinders direct comparison of disagreement patterns, and aligning the guidelines would allow for more rigorous evaluation.
-Future work should therefore involve a more diverse set of human annotators, evaluate multiple LLM families trained under different specifications, and standardize annotation procedures between humans and models to obtain broader insights for improving empathy modeling in NLP for clinical contexts.